Quebec City, Canada

 Expats, digital nomads and retirees living in Quebec City responded:

 "Expats and digital nomads living in Quebec City appreciate the city's rich culture and history, as well as its vibrant nightlife and diverse culinary scene.
 They also enjoy the city's affordable cost of living, its proximity to nature, and its friendly locals.
-On the other hand, some expats and digital nomads may find the cold winter months and the language barrier to be challenging," said an expat in Quebec City.
+On the other hand, some expats and digital nomads may find the cold winter months and the language barrier to be challenging," remarked one expat in Quebec City.

 What type of social life can someone expect in Quebec City?